 Are There Alternative Therapies for the Treatment of Hepatitis C?

 Many people who have Hepatitis C choose to follow an alternative method of treatment due to the side effects and costs of current medical therapy.
 Complementary and Alternative Medicine (CAM) is chosen as a means of treatment most commonly to boost the immune system, slow disease progression and improve quality of life.

-The best CAM route in the treatment of Hepatitis C appears to be the approach that focuses on protecting and supporting the liver and keeping the immune system healthy.
-Because Hepatitis C cannot be completely cured by pharmaceutical or natural methods of treatment, combining the two is the choice many people make in order to optimize their health.
+The best CAM route in the treatment of Hepatitis C appears to be the approach that focuses on protecting and supporting the liver and keeping the immune system healthy; however, none of these therapies are cures.

 Some of the preferred alternative therapies for Hepatitis C include: